 Our Impact: Nepal’s rich culture is there to be enjoyed — respectfully!
 Dress appropriately, particularly for visits to cultural and religious sites.
 Proper attire can vary depending on where you are in Nepal as cities tend to be less conservative than villages and rural areas.
 Typically you should wear clothes that cover your shoulders and knees at a minimum.
 If you’re not sure, take cues from what locals are wearing.
 Another tip to help you get the most out of your time in Nepal is to learn a few basic words and phrases in the local language.
 This will help you build relationships with local people and, ultimately, give you a better experience.

-Nepal has a high prevalence of disease and many people in rural areas do not have access to high quality healthcare.
-Nepal has been especially hard hit by Covid, and is grappling with a total caseload nearing 700 thousand at time of writing.
-(If interested in donating to support Nepali Covid vaccination and relief efforts, see our Resources page.)
+Nepal has a high prevalence of disease and many people in rural areas do not have access to high-quality healthcare.
+Nepal has been especially hard hit by Covid, and is grappling with a total caseload nearing 700 thousand at the time of writing.

 There’s a low rate of serious crime in Nepal.
 However, you should take sensible precautions as petty crime does exist.
 Watch out for pick-pockets and bag-snatching, particularly in airports, on buses, and in areas popular with foreign nationals.
 Be especially mindful in areas like Thamel, Sanepa, and Kupondol in Kathmandu.
 Keep your valuables in a hotel safe and be careful about where you store your important documents and money.
 Remember to also have digital copies of all your essential travel documents!

-Lesbian, gay, bisexual and transgender (LGBT) rights in Nepal are among the most progressive in Asia.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Nepal are among the most progressive in Asia.
 Same-sex relationships have been legal since 2007, a third gender is legally recognized, and discrimination is prohibited.
 LGBT travelers should have very few problems, however, it’s important to note that Nepal remains a very conservative nation and public displays of affection between all genders are frowned upon.